felixsuwarno/Fintech-CicaPRIME-Lending-Product-Forecasting-Cohort-Analysis-Variance-Analytics/README.md

 - **The decision score is directionally predictive, but not perfectly monotonic.** Default risk is generally lower in higher score bands, but the ordering is not exact across all bands.
 - **Most booked loans are concentrated in the highest score band.** The 700+ group contains the majority of loans by count, indicating that most observed originations are concentrated among higher-scored borrowers.
 - **The lowest band should be interpreted cautiously because of small sample size.** With only 24 loans, the observed default rate in 550–599 is more sensitive to random variation than the rates in larger bands.

+- <br><br>

+**3.6.
+Conclusion and Business Recommendation**

+Credit risk is present but generally follows the expected patterns.
+Higher-risk borrower tiers default more often, which shows the risk ranking is working.
+When loans default, most of the unpaid principal is lost, meaning recoveries are usually small.
+Risk also changes across origination months, with some vintages performing worse than others rather than risk rising steadily over time.
+The decision score helps separate safer borrowers from riskier ones, although the relationship is not perfectly ordered across score bands.

+Business Recommendation
+- Continue using risk tier and decision scores in underwriting.
+They successfully separate safer borrowers from higher-risk borrowers.
+- Monitor vintages closely.
+Some origination months perform worse than others, so those periods should be reviewed to understand what changed.
+- Improve recovery strategies after default.
+Since most unpaid principal is not recovered, even small improvements in recoveries could reduce total portfolio losses.